jvomarques/poke-test/README.md

 # PokeTest

-This is a react projectc created in order to study concepts about TDD, tests and storybook.
+This is a Pokédex test projetc in react created in order to study concepts about TDD, tests and storybook.

 ![PokeTest](pokeTestHome.png "PokeTest")